Teams of 1-4

 Award ceremony & raffle: 4:30 pm (approx.), tent

 Owasippe Scout Reservation, 9900 Russell Rd, Twin Lake, MI 49457, north of Muskegon, less than one hour from Grand Rapids.

-- Cabin and tent site rentals will be available on site at the Owasippe Scout Reservation.
+- Cabin and tent site rentals are available on site through the Owasippe Scout Reservation.

 See the Required Gear page for details.
 Required gear will be standard adventure racing gear (bike, hydration pack/containers, compass, emergency blanket and a few other small items).
 Scroll down to see other suggested items, many which are smart to have, but not mandatory.